Pycomet-zz/escrow-service-bot/README.md

 See the [open issues](https://github.com/Pycomet/broker-service-bot/issues) for a list of proposed features (and known issues).
 Here is the shortlisted prospects;

-- More Country Currencies (Added Successfully!)

-- More Crytocurrencies for trading (For example; Ripplecoin and others) (Added Successfully!)

 - User account rating based on previous trades

-- Website to showcase more details information on the bot along with a dashboard to monitor trades
+- Website to showcase more details information on the bot along with a dashboard to monitor trades (F.A.Q and more)

+- Add a button for canceling trades from the buyer's trade memo

+- Bot dashboard

 <!-- CONTRIBUTING -->
 ## Contributing